 Two Examples of Real Estate Taxes

-Now that you understand the three components that go into real estate taxes let’s do a couple of hypothetical examples for clarification.
+Now that you understand the three components of real estate taxes let’s use a couple of hypothetical examples to clarify.

 Property #1: